EnquistLab/bsm/README.md

 <a name="overview"></a>
 ## Overview

-The scripts in this repository monitor accessibility, function and performance of BIEN web services (APIs, R packages and web user interfaces).
-These services include the TNRS, GNRS, and NSR.

-Monitoring scripts are of two general types of attributes: (1) Availability (is the service online?) and (2) Function (are the main API endpoints and R package functions returning the expected responses?) and (3) Performance (are response times reasonable?).
-The scripts are designed to run unsupervised as cron jobs one to several times each day (see section [Automation using cron](#automation) for recommended cron configuration).
-Any individual command can be run separately as needed.
+These scripts monitor accessibility, function and performance of APIs, R packages and web user interfaces to BIEN web services such as the TNRS, GNRS, and NSR.
+The scripts monitor two classes of attributes: (1) availability (is the service online?) and (2) function (are the main API endpoints and R package functions returning the expected responses?).
+All applications are designed to run unsupervised as cron jobs.
+See section [Automation using cron](#automation) for recommended cron configurations.
+Any individual command can also be run separately, with options for normal, verbose and debugging output.

-Failure of one or more checks trigger notifications to the email(s) specified in the shared parameter file.
-All scripts run on the Linux-type platforms (specifically, Ubuntu) and were written in bash.
-As some code is Bash-specific, we do not recommend running in other shells unless you are prepared to do some refactoring.
+If the notification option is used, failure of one or more checks will trigger notifications emails to addresses specified in the shared parameter file.

 <a name="dependencies"></a>
 ## Software and dependencies

-These script were developed under or require the following combination of operating system, shell and software:
+All scripts run on Linux-type systems.
+As some code is Bash-specific, we do not recommend running these applications in other shells unless you are prepared to do some refactoring.

 Software/OS | Version
 --- | ---